Research

 Abstract: We ask whether the gendered division of work affects firm productivity across the spectrum of economic development.
 Personnel records of over 100,000 individuals hired by a global firm that operates in 100 countries reveal that female employee performance is higher where women are underrepresented in the candidate pool.
 This implies productivity gains from hiring more women, but realizing them would require increasing women's pay relative to men.
 The findings highlight how unequal gender norms in local labor markets create an equity-efficiency trade-off inside the firm, particularly in low-income countries with conservative gender norms.

-May 2025, Working Paper | [Abstract]| [PDF]
+January 2026, Working Paper | [Abstract] | [PDF]

 Refereed publications